ieb/sparsemapcontent/README.md

-Backlog:
+## Backlog

-Provide Read Cache implementation of StorageClient that chains to a real storage client.
+1. Provide Read Cache implementation of StorageClient that chains to a real storage client.
-Provide Write Through Cache implementation of StorageClient that chains to a real storage client.
+1. Provide Write Through Cache implementation of StorageClient that chains to a real storage client.
-Provide Scoped (as in Transaction Scoped) implementation of StorageClient that chains to a real storage client.
+1. Provide Scoped (as in Transaction Scoped) implementation of StorageClient that chains to a real storage client.
-Check all byte[] usage and limit to only real bodies.
+1. Check all byte[] usage and limit to only real bodies.
-Replace all byte[] usage with InputStreams or a resetable holder, pushing down into the StorageClient.
+1. Replace all byte[] usage with InputStreams or a resetable holder, pushing down into the StorageClient.
-Do scalability testing on MySQL and Cassandra Implement Infinispan StorageClient cache (Read or Write Through)
+1. Do scalability testing on MySQL and Cassandra
+1. Implement Infinispan StorageClient cache (Read or Write Through)